Finding Legal Help

 If the respondent does not file an answer within the time specified in the Summons, the petitioner may ask for a default judgment.
 This means the petitioner gets what they have asked for, and the respondent won't have a chance to tell their side of the story.
 For more information and forms, see our page on Default Judgments.
 The default judgment forms are also available through the OCAP divorce program.

-If the respondent has signed an Acceptance of Service, Appearance, Consent and Waiver form found in the OCAP divorce program, the petitioner can ask for a judgment in accordance with what was asked for in the petition.
+If the respondent has signed a Stipulation or an Acceptance of Service, Appearance, Consent and Waiver form, the petitioner can ask for a judgment in accordance with what was asked for in the petition.
 The judgment form is available through the OCAP divorce program.

-Utah law requires that there be 90 days between the date the petition is filed and the date the decree is signed.
+Utah law requires that there be 30 days between the date the petition is filed and the date the decree is signed.
 A party can ask the court to waive the waiting period for extraordinary circumstances.
-For more information and forms to request that the 90-day waiting period be waived, see our page on Ninety-day Waiting Period in Divorce Cases.
+For more information and forms to ask that the waiting period be waived, see our Motion to Waive Divorce Waiting Period page.

 Mandatory divorce education classes (if there are minor children)